JTung1104/fbdatasources/lifx/README.md

 ###After you name your token, copy and paste it in the appropriate field.

+This allows freeboard to access the data from your bulbs.

 ![step6](images/step6.png)

 ###Next, put the name of your bulb exactly as it appears in the app into the Label field.

+The label is needed for freeboard to know which bulb you want to query.
+Labels should be unique, otherwise the first bulb matching the label will be used.

 ![label](images/label.PNG)